Impact of Virtual Inertia on DC Grid Stability with Constant Power Loads: Stability Analysis

 With~\eqref{Re}, the term under the square root in \eqref{C0-} and \eqref{C0} is always positive.
 Therefore, $C_{0}^-$ and $C_{0}$ always exist.
-Criterion \eqref{factor_Routh} is satisfied if $C \in r_2\cap r_1 \cap r_0$, which can be simplified to a single requirement of $C$ as we show in the following theorem. \begin{theorem} Equilibrium point given by \eqref{Ve} of system \eqref{system_model} is locally stable if
+Criterion \eqref{factor_Routh} is satisfied if $C \in r_2\cap r_1 \cap r_0$, which can be reduced to a single requirement of $C$ as we show in the following criterion.